Create a campaign to deliver your message.

 You must indicate the target audience for your campaign.
 You can specify your target audience from the Target segment section.
 Here, you can create a new segment or use a previously saved user segment from the segment list.

 If you want to create an ad-hoc segment, you can select a type of segment on which to base your campaign.
-You can create the target based on user properties or live (ongoing) user behavior.
+You can create the target based on past user behavior and user properties or live (ongoing) user behavior.
 The latter is helpful to send out real-time, triggered campaigns.

 You can trigger a message based on an action.
 Users receive messages when they perform an action in the app instead of waiting for the next app launch.
 It makes the messages more contextual and increases conversion.
 Campaigns with delays and app inbox coupled with a push message do not trigger instant messages.

 You can also target users their past user behavior.
 For past behavior campaigns, you also have an option to calculate estimated reach.
 The estimated reach shows the number of users that qualify for the campaign criteria and the number of reachable users via mobile push.

 Using the With user properties filter in the Who section, you can segment your campaign to only reach users who meet specific criteria.

 For example, you can send a push notification to English-speaking female users who live in the United States.